tataratat/bezman/README.md

 Run CMake specifying an installation directory
 ```
-cmake -DCMAKE_INSTALL_PREFIX=../install ..
+cmake -DCMAKE_INSTALL_PREFIX=<link-to-your-install-directory> ..
 ```
-Default build type is debug but if you aim for performace, choose Release instead.
-GTEST is also activated by default (can be turned off using -DGOOGLETEST=OFF).
+Default build type is debug but if you aim for performace, choose Release instead, which sets compiler optimization flags.
+GTEST is also activated by default, however it is fetched from the internet, no need to have it preinstalled (can be turned off using -DGOOGLETEST=OFF).

-Now install the bezierManipulation by running the command
+Now install the library by running the command
 ```
 make install
 ```

 That's it.
-There are no external dependencies, however the `c++17` standard must be supported and new compilers are recommended (I am running gcc 10.3.0)
+There are no external dependencies, however the `c++17` standard must be supported and new compilers are recommended.
 To run the unit tests, execute `ctest` (e.g. with the verbose option).

 ## Building an example
-There is currently two simple examples provided (to be extended).
-To build it go inside the example directory.
+There are also some simple examples provided, that show the usage of the library in a bit more detail.
+To build one of them go inside the example directory.
 It is recommended to not build directly inside the directory itself, but to provide an additional build folder.
 To do so run:
 ```
 mkdir build
 cd build